 To prepare a 9-oz. serving (for the day), use 2 tsp. of herbs.
 Boil 9 oz. of water and add the 2 tsp. of essiac.
 Cook for 10 minutes.
 Unused portion doesn't need to be refrigerated as long as it's consumed the same 24 hour period you brewed it.

 Over the years, we haven't found the same results with capsules as with the brewed tea.
 We can't in good faith recommend them.

 Keep in mind that by following our suggestion on how to essiac one cup at a time, you can bring the powder along and make it even while traveling.
 As long as you have access to a hotel room and a cup you should be fine.
-Most hotels will provide a mini fridge free of charge --all you have to do is ask.
+Most hotels will provide a mini fridge free of charge - all you have to do is ask.

-Some people want to make one cup essiac tea while at home because they believe 'fresher is better.'
+Some people want to make one cup essiac tea while at home because they believe "fresher is better."
 This isn't true.
 The essiac keeps perfectly fine in the fridge for up to 2 weeks.

 The problem when you brew essiac by the cup is that you will have a greater risk of measurement errors since we are dealing with such a small quantity of herbs and water.
 Therefore, the results might be compromised.
 It's much more accurate to make a huge batch and then take the doses from there.
 Additionally, as mentioned above, unless you are leaving your essiac out for 12 hours after you boil it, you're also missing out on the steeping process.
 For those reasons we don't advise making essiac one cup at a time unless it's truly your only option.